janecondon/Alcohol-Abuse-vs.-Health-Analysis/README.md

 Based on this plot:

-* Those diagnosed with a depressive disorder (depression, dysthymia, etc.) are only slightly more likely to engage in binge drinking (
+* Those diagnosed with a depressive disorder (depression, dysthymia, etc.) are only slightly more likely to engage in binge drinking.
   * 13% of people not diagnosed with a deppressive disorder engage in binge drinking.
   * 14% of people diagnosed with a deppressive disorder engage in binge drinking.